-You can take photos of flowers or their petals on your favourite blanket.
+You can take photos of flowers or their petals on your favorite blanket.
 You might have a special object that marks a milestone in your relationship.
 Focus your photoshoot around it.
 Experiment with your macro lens to highlight the details.

 6. Use Candlelight to Create an Intimate Atmosphere

-So, set up a warm and welcoming space by using candles or diffused paper lanterns.
+Set up a warm and welcoming space by using candles or diffused paper lanterns.
 Not only does this lighten the mood, but the balmy glow also compliments every skin tone out there.

 While you’re at it, why not try low-key portraits of your partner using candles as the only light source?

-7. Have Fun With Valentine’s Day Signs on a Letterboard
+7. Have Fun With Valentines Day Signs on a Letterboard

-Besides, there is no rule that every Valentine’s Day picture idea must involve people.
+Besides, there is no rule that every Valentines Day picture idea must involve people.

-The more diverse your images are, the more photoshoot will stand out.
+The more diverse your images are, the more the photoshoot will stand out.
 And the happier your clients will be with the results.

-8. Have a Cosy Golden Hour Photoshoot
+8. Have a Cozy Golden Hour Photoshoot

 Bonus points if you can do this in breathtaking locations.
 Beaches, fields, and empty streets are drenched in amazing golden tones.
 Also, they don’t have any distractions.